Driving on Autobahn

 B15: in direction north

-B15: in direction north from Kläham / Ergolsbach up to the intersection Saalhaupt
+B15: in the direction north from Kläham/Ergolsbach up to the intersection of Saalhaupt

 B9: in the Rhineland-Palatinate (Rheinland-Pfalz), from the junction Germersheim to Karlsruhe.
-Though it's two lane Autobahn, but often empty.
+Though it's a two-lane Autobahn, but it often stays empty.

 Explore Other Topics